Shock factor: Equation

-The application scenario for Equation 1 is illustrated by Figure 1.
+The application scenario for the equation is illustrated by Figure 1.

 The numeric result from computing the shock factor has no physical meaning, but it does provide a value that can be used to estimate the effect of an underwater blast on a vessel.
 Table 1 describes the effect of an explosion on a vessel for a range of shock factors.